v1k0d3n/meetup-austin/README.md

 Please feel free to look through the repository we covered during the talk.
 Here's a rundown of some of the things you will find in here:

 - **Dockerfile:** which was used to communicate with Tiller, where we expect the XSS exploit to occur from
-- **Demo Dolder:** used to run through the demo and to collect the bootstrap secret from the `kube-system` namespace)
+- **Demo Folder:** used to run through the demo and to collect the bootstrap secret from the `kube-system` namespace)
 - **Escalation Chart:** used to elevate `ClusterRole` and `ClusterRoleBinding` (used to collect secrets from the Kubernetes API)
 - **Sample Charts:** v2 and v3 minimalist versions of our Calico CNI, along with a `kubernetes-common` Library chart
 - **`calicoctl.cfg`:** used to configure the `calicoctl` client via Kubernetes `kubeconfig`